amir-saadat/BDpack/README.md

 ```
 ## Running BDpack projects

-1- Upon proper installation of the program, the executable file `BDpack.exe` is built in `projs` directory.
+1- Upon proper installation of the program, the executable file `BDpack.exe` is built in `projects` directory.

 2- The program can get started in any directory which contains `BDpack.exe` and `input.dat` files and `data` directory by using the standard run command of the OpenMPI:
 ```bash